Skip to main content

 Fenugreek (Trigonella foenum-graecum) is a legume in the family Fabaceae, native to the Mediterranean and western Asia.
 It’s been cultivated for at least 4,000 years - seeds have been found in Egyptian archaeological sites.
 The plant grows 18-24 inches tall with clover-like trifoliate leaves, small white flowers, and elongated seed pods containing 10-20 hard, yellow-brown seeds.

-Both are distinctly flavored and not interchangeable with other herbs.
-If you cook Indian food and have difficulty finding fresh methi, you already understand the value here.
+Both leaf and seed are distinctly flavored and not interchangeable with each other or with other herbs.
+If you cook Indian food and have ever struggled to find fresh methi, you already understand the value here.

 The ROI case